pgsleepy/ultimatexr.io-1/content/docs/programming-guide/state-serialization-and-synchronization-statesync.md

 ## Implementation details

-Event, Execution, StateSyncResult, UxrManager.
-When no multiplayer or replay: Just events not having receivers.

 Up to this point we have seen **what** the StateSync functionality is able to do.
 In order to better understand **how** it is achieved, we will explore the internal process that happens when synchronization statements are used.

+{{% callout tip %}}
 Although recommended, reading the implementation details is not mandatory.
+{{% /callout %}}

 Analyzing the `IUxrStateSync` interface, we find the two key elements that make this functionality possible: